 At this point, your game is ready to go!
 The appropriate patches are in place, and the game is as optimized as Maxis and EA could make it.

 Many players are happy to play the game without any custom content, relying simply on what Maxis has provided.
 It is indeed very possible to create beautiful cities using only what content Maxis provided.
 But, many would also point out that the game can be so much more.
 In the 8 years since the release of the game, the amount of custom content available brings the game to an entirely new level.
 Players can recreate their hometowns with stunning accuracy, watching roads twist and curve, with even the correct corner market in place.
 Players can build in the desert, in futuristic settings, or on Mars.
 The custom content community has taken a finite game and given it infinite possibilities.
 And the question I'm sure you're asking by this point is, where do I begin?

 There are a number of exchanges available for you to browse.
 Here on Simtropolis, the STEX is perhaps the largest, and one of the oldest exchanges devoted to SimCity 4.
-The other primary English exchanges are SC4Devotion and SimPeg.
+The other primary English exchanges are SC4Devotion LEX and the PLEX (now on the STEX).
 You could say that SC4Devotiion is the high-tech site, and that Pegasus is the theme site, and you wouldn't be far wrong.
-These sites both require free registration in order to download, as Simtropolis does.
+Most community exchanges both require free registration in order to download, as Simtropolis does.
 The SimCity community expands far beyond English speakers, however - other communities include German and Japanese sites.